Departmental Notes

 Communication and Culture Courses

-The Department of French Studies offers a series of Communication and Culture courses, both online and on campus, for students wishing to develop and perfect their French language skills.
-These include: practical communication skills to engage in a range of everyday situations; learning about various French cultures; vocabulary, grammar, pronunciation; interactive activities & group work.
-No auditors.
+The Department of French Studies offers a series of Communication and Culture courses (both online and on campus) for students wishing to develop and perfect their French language skills.
+These courses provide students with basic language skills to enable them to understand and use familiar expressions and basic phrases in everyday situations.
+Students will learn vocabulary, grammar, pronunciation, and explore various French cultures through interactive activities & group work.
+No auditors are permitted in these courses.

 Special Study Opportunities/Cultural Activities